engineersamuel/vim-crash-course/challenges/challenge07.md

 # Challenge 07 - Editing text

 This challenge involes editing text, specifically editing words.
-Vim considers a word a block of text surrounded by a space or new line, speaking simplistically.
+Vim considers a word a block of text surrounded by a space or new line.

 #### Commands